42 Best Apps for Learning Mandarin Chinese in 2026

 It uses appealing animations and images, engaging exercises, an exciting reward system, motivating methods, and fun challenges.

-The software does an excellent job of picking up terms you’re having trouble with along the journey and emphasizing them.
+The software does an excellent job of identifying terms you’re having trouble with along the way and emphasizing them.

 Price: Duolingo’s basic plan is 100% free.
-The Plus plan has features like offline access, full access to lessons, unlimited mistakes, and tracking of your progress.
-The cost is $6.99/month, though it is not worth the price.
+The Plus plan includes features such as offline access, full access to lessons, unlimited mistakes, and progress tracking.
+The cost is $6.99/month, but it is not worth it.

 You can check my full review of Duolingo.

-6. Skritter — App to help you to write Chinese
+7. Skritter — App to help you write Chinese

 The software uses a handwriting recognition algorithm to enable students to write the characters they’re learning.

 Skritter will ask you to trace each Chinese character stroke by stroke.
-It then prompts you to reproduce the character from memory on a blank canvas screen.
+It then prompts you to recreate the character from memory on a blank canvas.

-They teach the tone and pinyin for each character you encounter in the program and the proper stroke sequence.
+They teach the tone and pinyin for each character you encounter in the program, along with the proper stroke sequence.
 And how to apply it in a phrase.

-They teach each Chinese character through a helpful tale that frequently includes the character’s pronunciation, related audio, stroke order, and the character’s significance.
+They teach each Chinese character through a helpful tale that often includes the character’s pronunciation, related audio, stroke order, and significance.

 After seeing its English translation and pinyin, you’ll learn how to employ each character in a phrase.
 They will also illustrate its decomposition for more sophisticated characters.